MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 #### 4.2.6.2 Export

-We will test the export functionality and verify that the application's content is successfully added to other third-party applications such as Google Calendar and Apple Calendar.The application will be tested to verify that if the user attempts to export information from the Student Calendar app to another application without the proper permissions, an error message will notify the user that they must acquire permissions before exporting the information.
+ The export functionality will be tested to verify that the application's content is successfully added to other third-party applications such as Google Calendar and Apple Calendar.
+The application will be tested to verify that if the user attempts to export information from the Student Calendar app to another application without the proper permissions, an error message will notify the user that they must acquire permissions before exporting the information.

 ### 4.2.7 Reminders